HotineXie/GitOps101/README.md

 - Version `1.1.0`
 - Updated release notes and classroom prompts
 - A new derived rollout score, commit hash, and deployment timestamp

-## Why This Helps Students Understand GitOps

-This repository intentionally avoids complex infrastructure and keeps only the core GitOps mechanics:

-- Git is the single source of truth
-- Changes go through PR review
-- Different automated test layers catch different kinds of mistakes
-- Upstream unit checks feed downstream release-state assembly and integration confidence
-- Automated checks block invalid state from entering `main`
-- The state in `main` is automatically reconciled into the live page

-It is not a full replacement for Argo CD or Flux, but it is a strong first GitOps classroom demo.